ems-project/EMSClientHelperBundle/doc/environment.md

     {
       "preview": {
         "regex": "/.*/",
-        "alias": "webonem_preview"
+        "alias": "demo_preview"
       }
     }
 ```

-In this example every request are associated to the webonem_preview elasticsearch alias
+In this example every request are associated to the demo_preview elasticsearch alias

 ## Other options

 ### remote_cluster

-Allow to refer a remote cluster on which elasticsearch queries will be made.
+Allow to refer a [remote cluster](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/modules-cross-cluster-search.html) on which elasticsearch queries will be made.
 If not define queries will be made on the defined cluster itself.

 I.e.: